isomerpages/cris-stcc/pages/Privacy Statement.md

 6. If you have any queries on this Privacy Statement or any other queries in relation to how we manage, protect and/or process your Personal Data, please do not hesitate to contact the CRIS Data Protection Office at [dpo@cris.sg](mailto:dpo@cris.sg)

 7. For more information on how we collect, use and/or disclose your personal data, please read our [CRIS Data Protection Notice](https://www.cris.sg/files/Critical%20Documents/Data-Protection-Notice.pdf).

+8. For additional details on the collection, use and disclosure of your personal data for job applications, please read our [CRIS Data Protection Notice for Job Applicants](https://www.cris.sg/files/Critical%20Documents/dp%20notice%20for%20job%20applicants.pdf).